 The house's formal gardens were laid out in the early 1850s prior to construction.
 They were restored as a bicentennial project of the Florida Federation of Garden Clubs.
 The gardens include four massive live oak trees along with many varieties of camellias.
 Rumors suggest the gardens may have been designed by a New York-based landscaper.

-The home was added to the National Register of Historic Places in 1972, and has served as home to the Historic Tallahassee Preservation Board, a meeting and event site, and as of June 2012, home to the offices of the Florida Department of State's Division of Cultural Affairs.
+The home was added to the National Register of Historic Places in 1972, and has served as home to the Historic Tallahassee Preservation Board, a meeting and event site, and as of June 2012, home to the offices of the Florida Department of State's Division of Arts and Culture.